fmager/real-time/m0_introduction/s1_intro_to_rust.md

 Rust takes care of all that with [cargo](https://doc.rust-lang.org/cargo/index.html). cargo can help you run and test your code, as well as helping downloading and building all of the dependencies in the ```Cargo.toml``` file, which you will find in the root of each code project.
-The guide was not supposed to be a guide for learning either of those languages.
+This guide was not supposed to be a guide for learning either any these languages.
 Rust's very helpful compiler is likely to be a boon for guiding users towards sensible code.
-The process of having to program in such a memory focused, modern, compiled language will turn what is otherwise an implicit, unspoken process inside out, forcing the user to think about what good code is, where is my memory, which thread has access to which data, and so on.
+The process of having to program in such a memory focused, modern, compiled language will turn what is otherwise an implicit, unspoken process inside out, forcing you to think about what good code is, where is the data located in memory, which thread has access to which data, and so on.

 # Setup